-860-240-0222 Room 101, Capitol

-860-240-0224 1st Floor, West Foyer, LOB
+860-240-0222 Room 101, Capitol 860-240-0224 1st Floor, West Entrance, LOB

-Guided tours of the Capitol and Legislative Office Building are conducted for the Legislative Management Committee by the League of Women Voters of Connecticut.
+Guided tours of the Capitol and Legislative Office Building are conducted by the League of Women Voters of Connecticut and sponsored by the Joint Committee on Legislative Management.
 Tours are conducted year-round on each regular workday and on Saturdays from April through October.
 Closed all state holidays, and Saturdays of holiday weekends.
 No guided tours December 24 - January 1, but Self-Guided Tour Booklets are available.
-Advance reservations may be made by calling the Capitol Information and Tours office between 9:00 a.m. and 3:00 p.m. on regular workdays.
+Advance reservations may be made by calling Capitol Information and Tours at 860-240-0222 between 9:00 a.m. and 3:00 p.m. on regular workdays.